Plenary 5 (PL-5)

 KONDO Reiko, Assistant Manager, Kawasaki Environmental Research Institute (KERI)

-David J. EATON, Professor, the University of Texas Austin
+David J. Eaton, Professor, LBJ School of Public Affairs, The University of Texas at Austin

 Ryan LEUNG, Research Manager, Mitigation, Climate and Health Team, Wellcome Trust